Home > Personal Injury Legal Services > Head Injury Compensation Claim Lawyers

 Regardless of who was at fault, you can claim workers’ compensation for a work-related head injury.
 If you have a permanent disability, you could receive a permanent impairment lump sum payment.
 If your head or brain injury was caused by employer negligence, you could make a common law claim for damages.

 In various circumstances, you can get a neck or head injury in a road or car accident.
 A sudden and violent force hitting your upper body inside or outside a motor vehicle is likely to cause harm.
-But you could also be damaged as a pedestrian or riding a pushbike.
+But you could also be damaged as a pedestrian or while riding a pushbike.

 Motorbike riders are particularly vulnerable, travelling at speed with little more than a helmet for protection.
 In Queensland, hospital admissions for head trauma related to traffic incidents were about 34% of all admissions, with severe head injury being about 1/3 of this number.